Git workflow for contributors¶

 Test whether your updated feature branch still works as expected (having regression tests for your feature can help here).

-Push the latest status of your feature branch to your personal repository on GitHub:
+Publish your feature branch to your personal repository on GitHub:

 git push origin some-new-feature